trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

 There are currently two sweeping algorithms available.
 The default is a simple rotation algorithm that has no method to counteract twisting of the mesh as it follows the curve.
 (Think of a roller-coaster that can turn upside down as it follows a curved track.)
 The default algorithm is exact so will sweep the curve to high order, but will only produce an untwisted mesh if the curve is planar.

 The second is a parallel transport algorithm due to Hanson and Ma that keeps arbitrary vector in a particular orientation with respect to its initial direction.
 The parallel transport approach minimizes the twisting of the hex mesh, but is only second order accurate.
-[A fourth order algorithm may be implemented in the future.]
+[A fourth order algorithm exists may be implemented in the future.]

 To implement sweeping, include a `SWEEP_ALONG_CURVE` block in the `CONTOL_INPUT` block:

     \begin{SWEEP_ALONG_CURVE}
 	   algorithm                = Hanson (optional)
        subdivisions per segment = 8
        start surface name       = bottom
        end surface name         = top